 Written and contributed by Nick Schafer, Lead Technical Account Manager for Mailgun’s Managed Service

 When you think about the reputation of your business, customer service and product quality are key attributes that come to mind.
 Email communication practices can also contribute to the reputation of a business.
 For the purpose of this post, I’d like to deep dive into email reputation.

 Poor email reputation directly impacts deliverability, slowing down your campaigns and sending them to spam folders.
 A good email reputation helps get more emails delivered to your recipients’ inboxes without delay.
-In addition, many of the techniques for maintaining and improving reputation will make emails more engaging, increasing open rates, click-through rates and other measures of success all driving towards growth.
+In addition, many of the techniques for maintaining and improving reputation will make emails more engaging, increasing open rates, click-through rates and other measures of success all driving toward growth.

 As the technical account manager for our managed service product, I’m constantly working with large businesses and big brands on ways they can get more emails delivered to their intended recipients.
 Often times, email is the core driver of their growth and so if emails are not sent, growth is directly impacted.